7 Days, 6 Nights

-7 Days Kilimanjaro Shira route starts on the western side of Mount Kilimanjaro like the Lemosho Route; in fact, these two routes are almost identical.
-The only major difference is where each route starts; the Lemosho Route starts at the Londorossi Gates, while the Shira Route starts at the Morrum Barrier(3300m) which is further north and at a higher altitude.
+The 7-day Kilimanjaro Shira route begins on Mount Kilimanjaro’s western side, similar to the Lemosho Route.
+The two routes are nearly identical.
+The only significant difference is where each route begins; the Lemosho Route begins at the Londorossi Gates, whereas the Shira Route begins at the Morrum Barrier (3300m), which is further north and at a higher elevation.

-Zone: Montane Forest / Low Alpine
+Zone: Montane Forest/Low Alpine

-From the Morrum Barrier, you will trek through land dominated by heather and moorland until you reach Shira Camp 1(3500m).
+From the Morrum Barrier, trek through heather and moorland until you reach Shira Camp 1 (3500m).

-Dinner and overnight accommodation at Shira Camp 1 (3500m).
+Dinner and overnight stay at Shira Camp 1 (3500m).

 Distance: ~ 6 km